 As is often the case, with every challenge comes opportunity, so while 2020 has most definitely been a trying year dominated by the pandemic, it has also been a year of opportunity for the telecommunication industry software vendors.
-Further to this, 2020 has shown that Working From Home is possible and despite all the challenges that remote working has, 2020 has seen pascom achieve several important milestones in terms of growth and expansion.
+Further to this, 2020 has shown that Working From Home is possible and despite all the challenges of remote working, 2020 has seen pascom achieve several important milestones in terms of growth and expansion.

 Business as Usual

-In terms of how we communicated as a business, we deliberately decided against getting involved in the “Free” fanfare..
-Instead, we made sure our focus lay on our customers and partners and advising them on how best to scale their solutions to accommodate remote working, which tools to use and when.
-In this way, we ensured the reliable, smooth running of our services whilst retaining the ability to scale our cloud infrastructure capacity as demand soared both in terms of new customers and average seat deployment size.
+In terms of how we communicated as a business, we deliberately decided against getting involved in the “Free” fanfare.
+Instead, we made sure our focus lay on our customers and partners and advising them on how best to scale and manage their solutions to accommodate remote working, which tools to use and when.
+In this way, we ensured the reliable, smooth running of our services whilst retaining the ability to scale our cloud infrastructure capacity as demand soared both in terms of new customers and average seat deployment sizes.

 Company Growth Continues